 - Do they offer managed services?
 Yes, XDR alleviates security teams, but managed detection and response (MDR) services can take this a step further.
 In this interview, Renes noted that detailed monthly reports populated by Trend Micro’s MDR service significantly helped his team meet regular audits while saving them time.

 For more insights from ESG and customers using our solution with industry-leading XDR capabilities, read ESG Economic Validation: Analyzing the Economic Benefits of Trend Micro Vision One.
 Want to know how much you can save with XDR?
-Check out the ESG calculator to receive a personalized savings report.
+Check out the ESG calculator to receive a personalised savings report.

 Lori Smith: Hi, everyone, welcome.
 I am Lori Smith, part of the global product marketing team here at Trend Micro.
 And we are excited to have you all join us today for our webinar.
 As we wait for everyone to get settled in, let me just go through some housekeeping notes.
 For audio, the sound, you [00:00:30] should be hearing the sound stream through your computer speakers.
 As well, we have a Q&A widget.
 So, we are going to attempt to leave some time at the end of our webinar to respond to some of the questions.
 So please jot your question down in the Q&A widget, we'll respond to it live, if we don't get to it, we will be sure to follow up after the webinar.